November 16

 • The optional griddle is an excellent solution for cranking out delicious fajitas or even a hearty pitmaster's breakfast.

-My BBQ26S has the optional raised pedestal base and stainless steel body.
+My BBQ26S has the optional pedestal base and stainless steel body.
 The pedestal is a huge improvement over the standard pipe legs, unless you will be traveling with it and need to break it down to a compact size.
 Stainless steel makes it easier to maintain by eliminating the possibility of rust.

 Firing the BBQ26S